Oakland launches guaranteed pay plan for low-income people

 Those studies concluded the money did not stop people from working, causing Nixon to recommend expanding the program.
 But it never got through Congress.

 Decades later, proponents are trying again, only this time it’s led by progressive mayors.
+The program in Stockton, California, ended in February.
 An independent review found that after one year of getting the money, 40% of recipients had full-time jobs compared with 28% before the program started.

 “The fact that mayors are piloting (guaranteed income programs), using political capital to raise capital to allow their constituents to have basic necessities, is a policy failure,” Tubbs said.
 “It’s an admission that we need to do more.”